tslusher21/GCD-Course-Project/Codebook.md

-# *Getting and Cleaning Data* course project Codebook
+# Getting & Cleaning Data course project Codebook

 The columns included in the output file are as follows: